ng91/FPGAConfigurationSubsystem/README.md

 - Choosing bitstream to send into FPGA
 - Triggering sending bitstream into FPGA
 - Communicate with FPGA using UART <-> STM32 <-> USART <-> FPGA(only after fpga configuration)

-App on PC can also trigger bitstream loading(using USB-CDC or UART).

 ## DONE
 - Written some firmware which allows user to change content of SPI FLASH over USB-CDC